tstromberg/sigstore-the-local-way/README.md

 # sigstore-the-local-way

 This is a tutorial for setting up sigstore infrastructure locally, with a focus on learning what each component is and how it functions.
+If all goes well, you can compelete this tutorial in about 15 minutes!

-This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way) and [Bring-your-own sTUF with TUF](https://blog.sigstore.dev/sigstore-bring-your-own-stuf-with-tuf-40febfd2badd) with the following changes:
+This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way), but differs from it a bit:

 * Simpler: Skips steps unnecessary for local use (provisioning nodes, DNS, HAProxy, Certbot)
-* Updated: Incorporates the latest changes to sigstore
 * Cross-platform: Initially developed on [OpenBSD](https://openbsd.org/), and compatible with most UNIX-like operating systems and shells

-Similar in concept to [Dante's Inferno](https://en.wikipedia.org/wiki/Inferno_(Dante)), this tutorial adventures through the 3-circles of sigstore:
+Similar to [Dante's Inferno](https://en.wikipedia.org/wiki/Inferno_(Dante)), this tutorial adventures through the 3-circles of sigstore:

 1. Signing and verifying a container using a local OCI registry
 2. Signing and verifying a container using a local OCI registry + Rekor